Facebook launches original video content in redesigned Watch tab

 - Major League Baseball – The MLB will broadcast one game a week live on Facebook

-- Mike Rowe – Rowe finds people who’ve done great things for their community and gives them a special experience in return.
+- Mike Rowe – Rowe finds people who’ve done great things for their community and gives them a special experience in return

+Facebook CEO Mark Zuckerberg writes that “We believe it’s possible to rethink a lot of experiences through the lens of building community — including watching video.
+Watching a show doesn’t have to be passive . . .
+You’ll be able to chat and connect with people during an episode, and join groups with people who like the same shows afterwards to build community.”

 Facebook first launched its dedicated video tab in April 2016, but it only hosted the more generic News Feed videos people were already seeing from Pages and friends.
-Now Facebook is in the business of funding original content, initially through direct payments, though it seeks to switch entirely to a revenue share model in the future to make its original programming effort sustainable.
+Now Facebook is in the business of funding original content, initially through direct payments, though it seeks to switch entirely to a revenue-share model in the future to make its original programming effort sustainable.

 Facebook’s competitors like YouTube and Snapchat have already experimented with creating original video content.
 YouTube Red funds several original series, giving bigger production budgets to some of its biggest stars.
 Snapchat has tried making its own shows in-house, but now focuses on signing deals with partners like TV studios to get fresh, vertical video content into its Discover section.